Explore our latest collection

-Join us as we step into the workshop of Remote Repairs, the Melbourne-based outdoor and lifestyle goods repair service behind our durable new Canvas Collection, crafted for Father’s Day gifting and adventures.
+Join us as we step into the workshop of Remote Repairs, the Melbourne-based outdoor and lifestyle goods repair service behind our durable new Canvas Collection.
 In conversation with Ray and Leroy, the father-son duo at the heart of this family owned-and-run business, we discuss the importance of low-waste manufacturing, creating products that last and increasing the lifespan of your wardrobe.

 The shift towards a more circular business practise is not just something happening behind closed doors; it’s a noted change of direction in the way that we all shop, consume and discard products across many industries.
 “We know people are now more inclined to have a much-loved garment repaired when its torn, or the zipper blows out.
 Rather than purchase a new item, many people even wear their patch as a badge of honour, knowing they have just got another potential 5 years out of their favourite puffer jacket.”
 It’s a refreshing take on the subject of clothing and textile waste, which can often feel like an uphill battle.